midtown-ai/mkdocs-www/docs/glossary/m.md

  See also [M], [Prediction Error]

+## Mean Average Precision (MAP) Metric

+ MAP measures the quality of ranked retrieval results, particularly for tasks where multiple relevant items exist, such as search engines or recommendation systems.

+ See also [M], [Model Evaluation Metric]

 ## Mean Square Error (MSE) Loss Function

  MSE loss function is widely used in linear regression as the performance measure.
 To calculate MSE, you take the difference between your predictions and the ground truth, square it, and average it out across the whole dataset.